 Arguably the most important part of any successful escape room attempt is teamwork.
 Your ability to communicate effectively has a significant impact on how you work together as a team.
 You can save so much time by making sure that everyone is on the same page.
 Use communication to delegate tasks and puzzles so that every knows what everyone else is doing and can share relevant information across the whole team.
 Talking to each other can prevent some major time-wasting mistakes like people trying to work puzzles that have already been solved.
 Also, If you don’t communicate, two people on opposite sides of the room could be holding pieces of the same puzzle, and neither will be able to solve it without using all the pieces together.

 Teamwork is extremely important in every escape room game.
 When teams split up to search, they can divide and conquer puzzles efficiently and effectively as long as the team is communicating about what they find.
-Escape rooms are designed to be a team activity, not for one person to do all the clues alone.
+Escape rooms are designed to be a team building activity, not for one person to do all the clues alone.
 If there is a clue hog among the group, however, who wants to solve puzzles all by themselves, it is very unlikely the team can escape the room in time.
 When a player doesn’t communicate about what they are working on because they want to solve it by themselves, they waste time that their team may need later to escape.
 After all, success does not depend on how many puzzles you solve individually, but whether you can solve them all together as a team.

 Would you rather ask for two clues and escape the room, or refuse to ask for help and get stuck on a puzzle for so long that you don’t have time to escape in the end?
 This is a scenario that many teams face in an escape room game.
 At any given moment during the game, players don’t know how many puzzles they still have left to do, or if there is a another room hiding behind that large bookcase in the corner.
 If you get stuck, it is always better to consider asking for a clue than to waste a significant amount of time struggling with a puzzle–or arguing about whether you should get a clue.
 In fact, the most experienced teams often discuss their clue strategy before they start the game.
 When teams have already agreed that they will ask for a clue when they get stuck, it saves them time later during the escape room when they don’t have to spend time arguing the merits of asking for help.